ids/cluster-builder/docs/README_CoreOS.md

     ansible-playbook -i clusters/ids/core ansible/coreos-init.yml

-This will ensure each CoreOS VM is set to `elevator=director` to optimize the Disk I/O.  It will also install __Ansible__ on all of the nodes as per the `defunctzombie.coreos-bootstrap` module.
+This will ensure each CoreOS VM is set to `elevator=deadline` to optimize the Disk I/O.  It will also install __Ansible__ on all of the nodes as per the `defunctzombie.coreos-bootstrap` module.
 And finally it will assign the IP address to the node as static so that the provisioner DHCP service is no longer required.

 ## iSCSI Persistent Volume Setup